mjstewart/rejig/README.md

 ## 4. My comments are disappearing

-user defined comments can only exist before pragmas and the module header to cater for things like legal/copyright notices etc. Unexpected results will occur if comments are scattered within import / export declarations.
+user defined comments can only exist before the module header or pragmas to cater for things like legal/copyright notices etc. Unexpected results will occur if comments are scattered within import / export declarations.

 `rejig` automatically manages any comments it generates through its various flags such as `--titles`.